Jonathan Ericsson: International play

 Ericsson's older brother, Jimmie Ericsson, is a forward currently playing for Skellefteå AIK in the Swedish Hockey League.
 The Ericsson brothers were set to play together professionally for the first time at the 2010 World Championships.
 Following Detroit's elimination in the 2010 playoffs, Jonathan joined Sweden's national team at the World Championships.
 The brothers were originally in the lineup together, though Jimmie injured his knee on his first shift, missing the remainder of the tournament; the two were never on the ice together.
-In the tournament, Jonathan Ericcson finished the tournament with the most average minutes per game amongst Swedish skaters, and was also selected as one of the best players on the team as selected by the coach.
+In the tournament, Jonathan Ericsson finished the tournament with the most average minutes per game amongst Swedish skaters, and was also selected as one of the best players on the team as selected by the coach.
 The brothers eventually played together for the first time at the 2014 Winter Olympics in Sochi, where they won a silver medal after losing to Canada in the tournament final.